 France’s most famous family naturist camping: Domaine de Bélézy

-If great sunsets and amazing views are your thing, try to stay at the top of the camping.
+If great sunsets and amazing views are your things, try to stay at the top of the camping.
 If you prefer green surroundings and early skinny dips in the Cèze river, stay at the bottom.
-And if you want to stay close to all the facilities, get your spot about half way down.
+And if you want to stay close to all the facilities, get your spot about halfway down.
 And the facilities are numerous.
 Several swimming pools, all kinds of sports, three restaurants, activities, entertainment, you name it.

 One of the great things about La Sablière is that it never seems like a 600 pitch camping.
 Only when you start walking up and down the hill you get an idea about how large the place really is.
 But once at “home”, you get all the privacy of a small naturist camping.

 There’s a short an a long way to get from La Sablière to our next destination: La Genèse.
 The long way is about half an hour by car, the shorter option is a five-minute walk.
 The tricky part of the latter is that you have to cross a river.
 La Genèse is located right at the other side of the Cèze river, but yet it appears to be a completely different place.
 At La Genèse, the whole camping is located right next to the river.
 Some will miss the wonderful views, but others will be more than happy that they don’t have to walk up and down that hill anymore.

 The Cèze river is the heart of La Genèse and from several parts of the camping, there’s immediate access.
 The location of La Genèse couldn’t have been much better because it gives you the chance to explore the river in its different identities.
 Families with small children enjoy the shallow parts of the river, where even their three years old can still stand.
 Teenagers tend to move to the large rocks from where they can take the most acrobatic dives.
 And couples move to the far ends to have the privacy of their own secluded spot.